SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/linux-opentelemetry.md

 <img src={useBaseUrl('img/integrations/pci-compliance/pci-logo.png')} alt="Thumbnail icon" width="90"/>

-The PCI Compliance for Linux - OpenTelemetry is a unified log app.
-The preconfigured dashboards helps you to monitor systems, account, and users activity to ensure login activity and privileged users are within the expected ranges.
-Linux log data are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
+The PCI Compliance for Linux - OpenTelemetry is a unified log app that sends Linux log data to Sumo Logic via OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
+The app's preconfigured dashboards help you to monitor system, account, and user activity to ensure that login activity and privileged users are within the expected ranges.

 :::info
 The PCI Compliance for Linux app covers PCI requirements 02, 07, 08, and 10.